 If you have, you may have unintentionally followed the Warrior Diet for a day!

-As with any fasting protocol, staying hydrated is a must: the Warrior Diet involves drinking even more than your usual amount of water, which the National Academy of Medicine suggests is around 13 cups (104 oz/3.07 liters) for healthy men and 9 cups (72 oz/2.1 liters) for healthy women.
+As with any fasting schedule, staying hydrated is a must: the Warrior Diet involves drinking even more than your usual amount of water, which the National Academy of Medicine suggests is around 13 cups (104 oz / 3.07 liters) for men and 9 cups (72 oz / 2.1 liters) for women.
 You can also drink coffee, tea, or other zero-calorie options.

 Developed in 2001 by health and fitness author Ori Hofmekler, this fasting regimen takes its name and inspiration from both ancient warriors and modern-day soldiers.
 In prehistoric, nomadic times, our ancestors rarely ate in the morning.
 Instead, they would hunt and gather on empty stomachs until returning to feast at night.

 The Warrior Diet is a highly restrictive form of intermittent fasting, and it’s not for everyone.
-As with any food routine, finding one that works for your body and your lifestyle is critical.
+Plus, as we mentioned before, there’s not really any evidence to suggest it’s more effective than a less restrictive intermittent fasting approach.
+Although we don’t recommend this specific approach, as with any food routine, finding one that works for your body and lifestyle is critical.

-As with any fasting plan, Warrior Diet results can vary significantly, and there’s still not a ton of scientific evidence to support the Warrior Diet specifically.
-However, while more research needs to be done on this specific fasting plan and how humans adapt to it, there is a lot of research on the benefits of intermittent fasting for metabolic health.[1]
+As with any fasting schedule, Warrior Diet results can vary significantly, and there’s still not a ton of scientific evidence to support the Warrior Diet specifically.
+However, while more research needs to be done on this specific fasting schedule and how humans adapt to it, there is a lot of research on the benefits of intermittent fasting for metabolic health.[1]

 As proposed, the Warrior Diet follows three initial phases, each lasting around a week: